With more than 3,000 miles of idyllic shoreline from coast to coast, Michigan is home to many well-known, beautiful, and fascinating lighthouses.

-But if you’re interested in searching beyond the most popular destinations along our Great Lakes, Michigan holds some truly spectacular underrated lighthouses that will take you, sometimes quite literally, off the beaten path!
+But if you’re interested in searching beyond the most popular destinations along our Great Lakes, there are some truly spectacular underrated Michigan lighthouses that will take you, sometimes quite literally, off the beaten path!

-Here are some of our favorite lesser-known, underrated Michigan lighthouses to explore.
+Here are some of our favorite lesser-known, Michigan lighthouses to explore.
 They’re tall, steeped in history, and waiting for you to come and explore for yourself!

 Located in Michigan’s Upper Peninsula, Big Bay Point Lighthouse is one of the few remaining operational residential lighthouses and has a bed and breakfast inside.

 If you only have a day, make a quick trip to see the beautiful view overlooking Lake Superior.
 If you have time for a longer stay at the B&B, the breakfast is to die for… or at least that’s what the lightkeeper’s ghost might tell you!

-However you choose to make the mile and a half hike, drive or ride from the dock to South Manitou Island Lighthouse, you will find your breath taken away by the gorgeous view, just a short distance west of Traverse City.
+However you choose to make the mile-and-a-half hike, drive or ride from the dock to South Manitou Island Lighthouse, you will find your breath taken away by the gorgeous view, just a short distance west of Traverse City.

 The top of the lighthouse is the perfect spot to marvel at the expansive Lake Michigan, and on clear days you can peer back into Great Lakes history by viewing the shipwrecks along the Manitou Passage Underwater Preserve.